Associate Professors Colvin, Counselman, Nieto-Cuebas, and Paris-Huesca

 - Demonstrate understanding of how issues related to race, ethnicity, religion, gender, culture or socio-economic status influence perspectives and power relations and communicate respectfully with people of varying beliefs and diverse backgrounds.

 A minimum of nine courses (≥ 0.7 credits each) above the SPAN 111 level.
 No more than three courses numbered below SPAN 300 may be counted toward the major.
-In most cases, up to three courses may be transferred from an approved, semester-long study abroad program, and up to two courses from an approved summer program abroad.
+No more than one course taught in English (with a focus on Hispanic literature, culture, film, or linguistics) may be taken as an elective for the major.
+In most cases, up to three courses (taught in Spanish) may be transferred from an approved, semester-long study abroad program, and up to two courses (taught in Spanish) from an approved summer program abroad.
 Normally, no more than one independent study or directed readings (SPAN 490, SPAN 491) may be applied to the major.
 Only in exceptional cases, and with departmental approval, may a student take fewer than 6 courses in residence (at Ohio Wesleyan).